 The importance of the public trust metaphor diminished over time with the rise of specific mechanisms for oversight and accountability, including statutory regulation of the public service, parliamentary scrutiny of official action, the political accountability of ministers and the employment arrangements of officials.
-However a loss of faith in these mechanisms in the late twentieth century was, as Justice Finn has observed, 'one of the principal stimuli to renewed interest in "the public trust" and its implications both for officials and for our system of government itself.13
+However, a loss of faith in these mechanisms in the late twentieth century was, as Justice Finn has observed, 'one of the principal stimuli to renewed interest in "the public trust" and its implications both for officials and for our system of government itself'.

-The person most responsible for reviving interest in the public trust doctrine was in fact Professor Finn, as he then was.
+The person most responsible for reviving interest in the public trust doctrine, particularly in Australia, was Professor Finn, as he then was.
 I have mentioned earlier his many papers discussing the subject.
-Additionally he was a principal consultant to the Electoral and Administrative Review Commission (Qld) for its 'Review of codes of conduct for public officials' (he was quoted extensively in its report) and was subsequently a leading consultant to the West Australian Royal Commission into the Commercial Activities of Government and other Matters - otherwise known as the WA Inc Royal Commission, which reported in 1992.
+Additionally, he was a principal consultant to the Queensland Electoral and Administrative Review Commission for its 'Review of Codes of Conduct for Public Officials' and was quoted extensively in its report.
+He was subsequently a leading consultant to the West Australian Royal Commission into the Commercial Activities of Government and other Matters - otherwise known as the WA Inc Royal Commission, which reported in 1992.